»Ê¼Ò»ªÈË

 Moffitt

-My primary objective as a professor of literature and composition is to demonstrate how art and language shape our understanding of identity and history.
-To that end, I employ a constructivist approach that pushes students to consider the complex ways the texts we encounter everyday affect how we perceive the world, each other, and ourselves.
-Ultimately, I strive to empower students by helping them to hone their skills as critical consumers and producers of texts.
+My primary objective as a professor of literature and composition is to demonstrate how art and language shape our understanding of people and history.
+To that end, I employ a constructivist approach that encourages students to consider the complex ways the texts we encounter everyday affect how we perceive the world, each other, and ourselves.
+Ultimately, I strive to empower students by helping them to hone their skills as thoughtful consumers and producers of texts.

 -Jennifer Leigh Moffitt